 During my stay in Playa (which was very short) I felt very comfortable, and I was really looking forward to exploring the place and everything it has to offer.

-Below, some of the reasons why I could go live to Playa del Carmen!
+Below, some of the reasons why I could go live in Playa del Carmen!